abdullahkhvlid/linkedin-bs4/README.md

 ## 🛑 Legal Note

-This script is for **educational purposes only**.
-Always ensure that the website’s `robots.txt` allows scraping.
-Do not scrape content from websites like LinkedIn without proper authorization, as it violates their [terms of service](https://www.linkedin.com/legal/user-agreement).
+This scraper targets a public test site (`quotes.toscrape.com`) that was intentionally created for scraping practice.
+**Always** check a website’s `robots.txt` and terms of service before scraping any live/real data from production websites.

 ---